 - Does it shoot down the toes?

-These are all very typical feelings with neuromas.
+These are all typical sensations with neuromas.

 - There is a clicking feeling in the forefoot

-- I have pins and needles or numbness in my foot
+- I have pins and needles or numbness

 - My toes are drifting apart